-I am a dietitian, and I get paid to think about food and nutrition, so it is not without a little trepidation that I say a lot of you are thinking about food way, way too much.
+I am a dietitian, and I get paid to think about food and nutrition, so it is not without a little trepidation that I say a lot of you are thinking about food way too much.
 Some of you aren’t thinking about it at all other than what would taste good right now and what fried delicacy you’re going to eat for lunch today.
-That’s not ideal by any means; I’m not applauding your choices, but you already know and understand that maybe you should make some changes.
+That’s not ideal by any means; I’m not applauding your choices, but you already know that maybe you should make some changes.
 I’m not talking to you today; we can delve into all of that some other day.

 Get Real About Your Intentions

 I’m concerned that we have gotten to the point that so many people are taking photos of their food and regularly posting them on social media.
 I’m not talking about a picture of your birthday cake or the occasional photo of an exotic meal on vacation.
 I’m talking about your Monday night dinner or your pre-workout snack.
 If you took a survey of everyone you know, they would unanimously agree that they don’t particularly care about your organic chicken.
 I have never once woken up in the morning and thought, “I can’t wait to find out what so-and-so ate for dinner last night.”
 Your posting a photo of your salad does not make me feel closer to you, help foster a better relationship with me, or inspire me to make a salad.
 In no way does it shape my impression of you as a person.
 Do you know what it might do, though?
 It might make me feel ashamed if I weren’t able to buy those same foods or if I didn’t have the time or the skillset necessary to prepare a similar meal.
 And you know what people who are ashamed do?
 Often, they eat whatever is close at hand and sabotage their wellbeing in a myriad of other ways.
 We need to start questioning the people who insist on doing this – “Why did you post a photo of your stir-fry last night?
 I was so confused.”
 If you’re not confused, you should be, and more than a little concerned.